Chemical Synthesis (EPSRC Centre for Doctoral Training)Find a programme

 Further information on funding for prospective UK, EU and international postgraduate students.

-You will start year one of your PhD with a seven-month training period, known as Postgraduate Advanced Chemical Techniques (PACT).
+You will start Year 1 of your PhD with an eight-month training period, known as Postgraduate Advanced Chemical Techniques (PACT).
 This intensive period is designed to broaden and strengthen research techniques before starting your PhD project.
 The over-arching goal of PACT is to equip you with the tools required to make an informed PhD project choice.
 You will also benefit from learning and developing a range of transferable skills, including presentation, teamwork and problem solving.

 The six elements of PACT are:

 - brainstorming PhD proposals